Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 };
 ```

 You have your custom Hook.
-No you can update your examples above to use it!
+Now you can update your examples above to use it!

 **UserStatus.jsx**